StefanJelner/risland.js/README.md

 >
 > -- <cite>[HTML standard - 4.12.3 The template element](https://html.spec.whatwg.org/multipage/scripting.html#the-template-element)</cite>

 The `template` tag is perfect for placing [squirrelly](https://github.com/squirrellyjs/squirrelly) template code inside.
 Actually it is meant for things like that.
 By default it is not represented in any way, so it is neither shown visually nor does it affect the representation of the document in any other way.
-One nice aspect is, that editors with syntax highlighting show the code in the `template` tag with a nice HTML syntax highlighting.
+One nice aspect is, that editors show the code in the `template` tag with HTML syntax highlighting.
 One drawback is, that it is hard to handle in JavaScript, because it is not easily accessible with `innerHTML` and text content gets HTML encoded (&quot;, &lt;, &gt;, &amp;), which means that some chars in the [squirrelly](https://github.com/squirrellyjs/squirrelly) template code might get HTML encoded.
 RIsland therefore accepts the `template` tag DOM element and does the extraction and decoding of the code for you.
 So no worries!

 Enough theory, here is an example: